Panavia Tornado: Tornado IDS

-The Tornado GR1B was a specialised anti-shipping variant of the GR1, replacing the Blackburn Buccaneer.
+The Tornado GR1B was a specialised anti-shipping variant of the GR1, replacing the Buccaneer.
 26 aircraft were converted and were based at RAF Lossiemouth, Scotland.
 Each aircraft was equipped to carry up to four Sea Eagle anti-ship missiles.
 At first the GR1B lacked the radar capability to track shipping, instead relying on the missile's seeker for target acquisition; later updates allowed target data to be passed from aircraft to missile.